AmdomG/MG22-EnergyHarvesting/README.md

 This has been tested and run on a WSTK board with BRD4182A radio board.
 See comments in main file for switching between WSTK board and reference design.

-# TO DOWNLOAD THE SLS PROJCET FILE
+# To Download sls project file
 You must clone the project using git-lfs. https://git-lfs.github.com./